roshanadh/VolleyDemo/README.md

 # VolleyDemo
 * Consumes JSON Object response from a RESTful API call using Volley in Android
-* Displays the JSON response as key-value pairs in a TextView
+* Displays the JSON response from an API endpoint as key-value pairs in a TextView

 ## Usage
 Fetch response for